EGI-Federation/documentation/content/en/users/online-storage/grid-storage/_index.md

 ## Integration with Data Management frameworks

-Grid Storage access, most of the time, is hidden from users by the integration with the Data Management Frameworks (DMFs) used by Collaborations and Experiments.
+Grid storage access, most of the time, is hidden from users by the integration with the Data Management Frameworks (DMFs) used by Collaborations and Experiments.